 Naturally, you don’t have to leverage FTP tests only.
 For example, let’s say you have a favorite climb or another segment in your area.

 Due to outside conditions like the wind, temperature, etc., tracking and comparing your best times may not be accurate.

-But if you compare your power data from your efforts, you will know what you are up to.
+But if you compare your power data with your efforts, you will know what you are up to.

 4. Make Your Pacing Easier